-Our Revised Final Plan maintains \$175 million of accelerated depreciation, as accepted by the AER in the Draft Decision.
-In this attachment we focus on the AER's target of a 0 percent per annum real price change when assessing accelerated depreciation.
-We present evidence supporting alternative assessment approaches which we consider will better meet the long-term interests of customers.
+Our Revised Final Plan maintains accelerated depreciation of \$86 million, which is more than the AER's Draft Decision allowance of \$55 million.
+The AER's Draft Decision was based on a target of a 0 percent real price change per annum, but noted it is open to different price paths if there is evidence in support.
+We present evidence supporting alternative approaches which we consider will better meet the long-term interests of customers and support our proposal of \$86 million.